Dr. Michael W. Binford

 In My Own Words

-I am a physical geographer, biogeographer and landscape ecologist specializing in the study of environmental systems, or human-environment interactions.
-He has published papers on the effects of climate variability on cultural rise and collapse, agroecosystem bases for sustainable agriculture, environmental systems as a basis for landscape planning and ecological restoration, and technical aspects of measuring lake sedimentation rates.
-The research requires spatial approaches, and uses Geographic Information Systems and Remote Sensing techniques extensively.
+I am a physical geographer, biogeographer, and landscape ecologist specializing in the study of environmental systems, or human-environment interactions.
+I have published papers on the effects of climate variability on cultural rise and collapse, agroecosystem bases for sustainable agriculture, environmental systems as a basis for landscape planning and ecological restoration, and technical aspects of measuring lake sedimentation rates.
+The research requires geospatial science approaches, and uses Geographic Information Systems and Remote Sensing techniques extensively.
 The work also involves collaboration with anthropologists, archaeologists, ecosystem modelers, geologists, economists, and planners.
 Recent NSF and NASA-funded research examines how people live around protected areas in East and Southern Africa, and how land ownership influences carbon uptake and storage in the southeastern U.S. coastal plain.

 Cassidy, L.1, J. Southworth, C. Gibbes, and M.W.
 Binford.
 In press.
 Beyond classifications: combining continuous and discrete approaches to land cover change analyses within the Lower Mekong River Region.
 International Journal of Remote Sensing.
 Revised, to be published May 2013, Vol. 39:26-45.